|Oracle® Database Appliance Getting Started Guide

 namethat you provide.
 Additionally, Oracle recommends that you use all lower-case characters for

-Alternatively, you can place the End-User Bundle image onto a USB storage device and perform the oakcli unpack command from that location once the USB device is visible on the appliance.
+Alternatively, you may place the End-User Bundle image onto a USB storage device and perform the oakcli unpack command from that location once the USB device is visible on the appliance.